geosop/CRI-HYPOTHESIS/README.md

 - **Automated Artifact Removal:**
   Identifies flat, noisy, or artifact-laden channels using peak-to-peak and variance metrics.
 - **Transparent SI Reproduction:**
-  All figures and tables in the SI can be reproduced from the command line.
+  All figures and tables in the manuscript can be reproduced from the command line.
 Output is written to standardized folders.
 - **Continuous Integration:**
   CI is configured to verify reproducibility on every commit using a minimal Conda environment.

 ---

 ## Getting Started